-“Always, always, always thoroughly remove the day’s buildup of makeup, sunscreen, and sebum from your face before going to bed,” says Christine Choi Kim, MD, a dermatologist in Santa Monica, California.
+Dean Drobot/Shutterstock “Always, always, always thoroughly remove the day’s buildup of makeup, sunscreen, and sebum from your face before going to bed,” says Christine Choi Kim, MD, a dermatologist in Santa Monica, California.
 Not doing so can lead to breakouts, dullness, and even eyelash breakage from leftover mascara.
 Unlikely to hit the sink before hitting the hay?
-Leave a package of no-rinse cleansing wipes beside your bed so you can easily swipe before you sleep.
+Leave a pack of no-rinse cleansing wipes beside your bed, so that you can easily swipe before you sleep.
 Here’s what people with great skin always do before bed.

 Use the ultimate anti-ager

-“Retinoids are every dermatologist’s secret weapon,” says Dr. Kim.
+New Africa/Shutterstock “Retinoids are every dermatologist’s secret weapon,” says Dr. Kim.
 “They have anti-acne and anti-aging properties and have rigorous scientific research to support these claims.”
-The one downside to these vitamin-A derivatives, which speed exfoliation to rev radiance and boost production of skin-smoothing collagen, is that they can be drying and cause irritation.
+The one downside to the vitamin-A derivatives, which speed exfoliation to rev radiance and boost production of skin-smoothing collagen, is that they can be drying and cause irritation.
 To minimize side effects, Dr. Kim recommends starting with an over-the-counter product that contains retinol, a mild form of the ingredient, to get your skin acclimated.
 Once you can tolerate retinol every night without irritation, ask your doctor about switching to a prescription form like Renova.
-Read more anti-aging secrets that dermatologists don’t always share.